skywalker6174/skywalker6174.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Fellow at the Institute of Operations Research & Analytics, National University of Singapore, where I completed my Ph.D.
-My research seeks to harness data analytics, machine learning, and optimization to uncover novel phenomena, drive transformative initiatives, and deliver actionable insights for industrial practitioners and policymakers in both private and public sectors.
-I am particularly focused on advancing business models and technologies within transportation and logistics, smart cities, and sustainable operations.
+I am a Postdoctoral Fellow at the Rotman School of Management, University of Toronto.
+Prior to this, I served as a Research Fellow at National University of Singapore, where I also completed my Ph.D. in Operations Research.
+My research is dedicated to two interconnected fields: (1) smart city operations, focusing on innovative and foundational business models within transportation and logistics, and (2) analytics for social good, which targets essential issues like system robustness, social well-being, and sustainability.

 ## Education

-* Ph.D in Industrial System Engineering & Management, National University of Singapore, 2022
+* Ph.D in Operations Research, National University of Singapore, 2022
 * B.S. in Statistics, Nanjing University, 2017

 ## Research Interest

+* Data-driven optimization and robust analytics
-* AI & analytics for social good
+* Analytics for social good
-* Data-driven optimization, robust analytics, trustable machine learning
-* Operations management in supply chain, logistics, and sustainable operations.
+* Smart city operations
+* Transportation and logistics

 You can download my CV [here](/file/CV_yz_2024.pdf).